aws-samples/aws-lambda-smb-shares/README.md

 •	Clone this repo.

 #### Deployment steps
-1. Navigate to the cloned repo directory.
+1. Navigate to the cloned repo directory, or run `sam init` then choose ‘Custom Template Location’ and paste the repo URL.
-2. Rename SAM template to `template.yaml` based on which runtime you want to test.
-    - To deploy the template containing the Python function:
-    `mv templatePython.yaml template.yaml`
-    - To deploy the template containing the .NET Core function:
-    `mv templateDotNet.yaml template.yaml`

-      *Note: SAM CLI commands accept optional parameter (`--template`) to specify a non-default template name.
-In this demo deployment, I let SAM CLI default to `template.yaml`
+2. Build the AWS SAM application, replace <templateName> with Python or DotNet template:

+    `sam build -t <templateName>`
 3. Build the AWS SAM application:

     `sam build`
 4. Deploy the AWS SAM application:

     `sam deploy –guided`

 ## Security